 No matter how the digital and analog circuits are isolated on the board, the noise emitted from the display may jump the space and affect the analog circuit.

-When display was using the seven-segment LED, their noise affects only few.
+When the display was using the seven-segment LED, their noise does not have so much effect.
 Due to the general use of LCDs that emit large noise, it is now necessary to pay attention to the noise from the display.

 Related keywords : Low Noise DC Voltage Source